 - Present-day temporary foreign workers in Canada with Alberta work experience and skills in an eligible engineering profession; or 3.
 Present-day temporary foreign workers in Canada with post-graduation work benefits, presently working in Alberta and have graduated from an identified higher secondary institution in Alberta.

 The employer-driven section of the program looks for candidates who want full-time foreign employment.
 This program aims at filling up positions where it is difficult to find any Albertans or other Canadians for the work position.
 They aim at finding those potential candidates who seek a full-time job for an Alberta employer along with permanent residency.
-The requirements for the candidates to qualify this stream are as follows:
+The requirements for the candidates to qualify for this stream are as follows:

 - The candidate must be offered a full-time employment opportunity by an Alberta employer in an eligible skilled occupation.

 - The candidate must be recently graduated from a known higher secondary institution in Canada.
 They should have a work permit along with their post-graduation.
-The candidate should possess a full time working opportunity by an Alberta employer in an eligible skilled occupation.
+The candidate should possess a full-time working opportunity by an Alberta employer in an eligible skilled occupation.

-- The candidate should have a full-time job offer from an Alberta employer in an eligible semi-skilled work.
+- The candidate should have a full-time job offer from an Alberta employer in eligible semi-skilled work.
 He should be presently working as a temporary foreign worker in Canada.

 - The AINP also considers the farm owners.
 It considers the farm owners and operators who possess and have proved their management skills and financial resources.